gvwilson/sensibleadventures/cloudherd/cloudherd.md

 the stairs while her mother carefully wound the embroidered gray scarf of her office around her neck.
 With a brief prayer to the named and nameless saints, Indy lit one of the candles and stood it on the table so that they would come home to light.
-They closed the door behind them with a soft click and set off toward the square.
+They closed the door gently behind them, brushed their hands over the windchimes that hung from the eaves to set them ringing, and set off toward the square.

-A handful of other villagers joined them, Grappa Gas and Granna Fee among them, but no one spoke.
+A handful of other villagers joined them on their way, Grappa Gas and Granna Fee among them, but no one spoke---the soft sound of windchimes echoing through the village said everything that need to be said.

 When they reached the square, they found the soldiers well enough to stand already waiting.
 They had cleaned their armor, or nearly, and what bandages were in evidence were fresh.
 Kulbinder and Private Thokmay stood a little to the side, the young soldier's hand resting on the nape of the tiger's neck.
 He withdrew it when Noxy nodded to him, but returned her nod.
 The tiger merely blinked.

 In silence, the small crowd made their way through the gate and up the path that led to the village's worship circle.
 Sergeant Dorbu and two other soldiers had